tawasta/sale-workflow/sale_order_line_description_without_product/README.rst

 Sale order line description without product
 ===========================================

-Remove product and product code from default description
+Remove product and product code from default description.
+The line description will always be sale description, even when it is empty

 Configuration